Adapting Noise to Data: Generative Flows from 1D Processes

 All models include a sinusoidal time embedding and SiLU activation functions.

 \paragraph{Funnel.} For all models we used 3 hidden layers with width 64.
 We used a batch size of 128, a learning rate of $2e-4$ and exponential moving average on the network weights of $0.999$.
-The baselines were trained for 200{,}000 iterations.
-We pretrain our quantiles and use the frozen quantiles during flow matching.
-We trained our quantile for 50{,}000 steps and to compensate we trained our velocity for only 100{,}000 steps.
-Note however we still train our method For the RQS we choose logit activation, 32 bins, a bound of 500 and one layer.
+The baselines were trained for 200{,}000 iterations. {Since there is a very high variance when sampling from the funnel,} we pretrain our quantiles and use the frozen quantiles during flow matching.
+We trained our quantile for 50{,}000 steps and to compensate we trained our velocity for only 100{,}000 steps. { For the RQS we chose logit activation, 32 bins and a bound of 500.}

 \paragraph{Grid Gaussian Mixture and Checker.} The quantiles were trained for the first 20{,}000 steps, after which the learning rate was linearly decayed to 0 by step 25{,}000.
-For both datasets, we trained the velocity model with 4 layers and a hidden width of 256 for 100{,}000 steps.
-For the RQS we choose the parameters number of bins 32, bound 5, layers 3.
+For both datasets, we trained the velocity model with 3 layers and a hidden width of 256 for 100{,}000 steps. { Furthermore we used sinusoidal positional embeddings for the checkerboard.
+For the RQS we chose logit activation, 32 bins with a bound of 50.}